CounterpartyXCP/Documentation/Introduction/counterparty_features.md

 If you create a token (‘EXAMPLE’), you can create any other tokens (such as EXAMPLEVOTE) and pay distributions of EXAMPLEVOTE to all holders of EXAMPLE in one single action.
 Create a distribution payment and choose EXAMPLEVOTE as the currency to distribute.
 This way, all holders of EXAMPLE will receive EXAMPLEVOTE in the amount you specify.

 Now all you need are as many different Bitcoin addresses as there are choices in your poll.
 For example: one Bitcoin address for yes, one for no. To cast their votes, holders of EXAMPLE can then send the EXAMPLEVOTE they have received to whichever address they agree with.
-The results of the poll will then be public and verifiable on the Bitcoin blockchain.
+The results of the poll will then be public and verifiable on the Bitcoin blockchain, and can be visualized in a [block explorer](http://blockscan.com/votes).